irdkwia/TLCFileExtractor/README.md

 - A script for extracting files from a .bul file alone
 - A script for building .inx/.bul from a folder
 - A script for extracting images from .ao/.rgb
+- A script for building .ao/.rgb from images
+- A script for extracting files from .rsc

 ## How to install it